Asteraceae: Sunflower Family – Astereae Tribe: Erigeron et al

 Notes:

-Comparatively small flowers; ray flowers being up to 11 m long and often slightly folded back from the protruding disk flowers (though the immature flowers are the reverse, with a characteristic fringe of erect, undeveloped ray flowers).
-Leaves can be thin and threadlike or wide and flat and are spread evenly up the stem.
-Sometimes known as Leafy Daisy
+Comparatively small flowers; ray flowers being up to 11 mm long, and often slightly folded back from the protruding disk flowers.
+However, the immature flowers are the reverse, with a characteristic fringe of erect, undeveloped ray flowers.
+Leaves can be thin and threadlike, or wide and flat, and are spread evenly up the stem.

 Seaside Daisy – Erigeron glaucus